Choosing a Pool Builder can be a daunting task

 * Regarding online reviews, it is also helpful to ask the builder how many pools they have built in the last year.
 The number of bad reviews should be proportional to the number of pools.
 For example, 4-5 bad reviews one year for a builder who built 200 pools is acceptable.
 However, if they have 4-5 bad reviews and only built 20 pools, that is a big red flag.

 - What type of pool do you recommend for my space and budget?
-An experienced builder should be able to assess your needs and make recommendations.
+An experienced builder should be able to assess your needs and make recommendations such as gas or electric heating or concrete vs fibreglass pools.
 There are many choices when it comes to pools and you’ll want your builder to help you make informed decisions.
+There will be many factors that affect the overall cost of your pool so talk to them about these thoroughly to avoid unwanted surprises later.

 - Get your estimate and all agreed upon conditions in writing.
 Costs can add up quickly!
 You will want costs to be itemized and know the expectations for payment.
 It is common for builders to expect payments at certain milestones (such as excavation, gunite, etc.).
 Ask about timelines and get all promises in writing!
 Builders should have no issue backing up their claims and proving their trustworthiness to you in this way.
 A reputable pool builder will also likely have an abundance of reading material for you and be happy to answer any questions you have.
 Do not sign anything unless you feel your questions have been answered fully to your satisfaction.